jonasacres/easysafe-doc/README.md

 ##### Overestimate of adversary capabilities
 The above model is presented to provide an estimate for the minimum duration EasySafe can resist brute force attacks against the passphrase.
 The model assumes an exponential reduction of cost by 50% every 18 months, which may not be sustainable due to limitations imposed by, among other things, the laws of thermodynamics.

-Bruce Schneier points out in Applied Cryptography that if the energy of a typical supernova could be dedicated to computation in an idealized system operating with maximum theoretical efficiency at the average temperature of the universe, then that system could count to approximately 2^219.
+In ideal conditions, a perfectly-efficient computer powered with the total energy output of a typical supernova could count to 2^219.[1]
 This is several hundred billion times less expensive than counting to 2^256.
-This does not account for any of the energy needed to perform any calculations with this counter.
+This does not account for any of the energy needed to perform any calculations with this counter, such as Argon2 key derivations.

 The prediction that the adversary will have access to billions of supernovas worth of energy for the present-day value of $0.001 suggests that the model strongly overestimates the adversary's capabilities.
-Therefore, the actual life expectancy of a passphrase may be much greater than what is predicted in this section.
+Therefore, the actual lifespan of the confidentiality provided by a passphrase is likely to be greater than what is predicted in this section.

+[1] Schneier, Bruce.
+(1996).
+Applied Cryptography, Second Edition.
+Page 158.

 ##### Inadequacy of ordinary passphrases
 Weak passphrase selection is an ongoing problem in information security.
 Even given a key derivation function that is extremely expensive by current standards, the most commonly-used passwords are economical to attack even today.
 Users must select passphrases much stronger than what is typically selected today for EasySafe to provide a reasonable assurance of confidentiality.